Skip to content

 Why?
 It helps your battery last longer by dimming the screen during dark scenes.

 What happens when done?
-Your screen will maintain a steady brightness level, preventing annoying flickering or shifting when you switch between light and dark windows.
+Your screen stays at a steady brightness, so you won’t see annoying flickering or shifts when you move between bright and dark windows.

-Follow these steps to turn off this feature.
+Here’s how to turn off this feature step-by-step.
 Note: You must have administrative rights to change system-wide display settings.

 Press Windows key + I on your keyboard.
 This opens the Settings app.
 Alternatively, click the Start button and select the gear icon.